rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-10.md

       AWS Firewall Manager can be used to enforce AWS WAF rules, which allow you to block traffic from known malicious IP addresses across multiple accounts.
     </details>

-7. An AWS customer has deployed a multi-tier web application in a VP    - C. The application consists of a load balancer, web servers on EC2 instances, and a database.
+7. An AWS customer has deployed a multi-tier web application in a VPC.
+The application consists of a load balancer, web servers on EC2 instances, and a database.
 The security team observes unusual traffic patterns indicating that the web servers are under a DDoS attack.
 As an AWS Certified Security - Specialty candidate, you are asked which of the following would be the FIRST step in mitigation using Security Groups to reduce the impact of the attack.

     - A. Update the Security Groups associated with the web server instances to only allow traffic from the load balancer.
     - B. Remove all inbound rules from the Security Groups to block all incoming traffic to the web servers.